-That Members note the contents of the report.
+That Members note the content of the report.

-- 1.1 The Occupational Health Unit Activity report covering 1 April, 2020, to 31 March, 2021, shows some comparison to the previous reporting period. - 1.2 The report provides data on services and expenditure, updates on occupational health initiatives and an outline of strategic development.
+- 1.1 OHU Activity Report covering 1 April 2021 to 31 March 2022 showing some comparisons to the previous reporting period. - 1.2 The report provides data on services and expenditure, updates on occupational health initiatives and an outline of strategic development.